 The Company's Credit Risk Policy provide the definition and management of specific wrong-way risk (SWWR).
 SWWR arises when the credit exposure of a counterparty (from the traded product transaction) directly correlates with the probability of default of the counterparty.
-An example of SWWR is when a counterparty buys or sells its own equity share.
+An example of SWWR is when granting a credit limit to a counterparty secured by the counterparty's own shares.